AssignPrimeIdentity/manifest/README.md

  loop(100000) => π(100000) - ((10th)th)th - (10th)th = 9592 - 599 - 109 = 8884
 ```

-This 19 has a configuration of π(10) i.e. 4 primes of 2, 3, 5, 7.
-Here we come to the detail of 168 and 618 that act as the 1st grammar when we come to the upper scheme.
 So it will form back to the begining stage with different form of input but its process will be the same algorithm.
+Now let's discuss on how many grammar's will involve on each cycles.

 ## Ratio of Total Lexer vs Parser